ianneub/kibana-sinatra/README.md

 First you will need to configure Kibana's config.js file so that a web browser can find your [elasticsearch](http://www.elasticsearch.org/) cluster.

 Create a new file in `config/initializers` and include the following code.
 Replace the strings with the location of your elasticsearch cluster and the kibana index.
-Note that both of these are optional.
+You may also set the default_route.
+Note that all of these are optional.
+Please refer to the [Kibana config file](https://github.com/elasticsearch/kibana/blob/master/src/config.js) for explanations of what these settings do.

 ```ruby
 module Kibana::Sinatra